-To comply with ESOS, your business needs to measure its total energy and fuel consumption across all buildings, transport and industrial activity.
+To comply with ESOS, your business needs to measure its total energy and fuel consumption across all buildings, transport and industrial activity for a 12 month period inclusive of the ESOS qualification date, which is 31 December 2018.
 You must then conduct energy audits covering at least 90% of your total energy consumption to identify cost-effective energy-efficiency measures.

 Our specialists will help you collect, quantify and analyse your data, and carry out the energy audits.
 Based on the audit, we will identify suitable energy-saving measures and give you an indication of the potential cost and energy savings you can achieve.

 Your ESOS assessment must be reviewed by a board-level director and approved by an ESOS Lead Assessor.

 Our assessment will be signed off by one of our Lead Assessors.